-Noxious odors and gases are often best eliminated by ventilation, but dust, dander, spores, smoke, and other particulates are most effectively removed with a home air cleaner or air purifier.
+Noxious odors and gases are often best eliminated by ventilation, but dust, dander, spores, smoke, and other particulates are most effectively removed with a home air cleaner.

 Home air purifiers and cleaners are differentiated by whether they are portable single-room models or whole-house appliances that attach to your home’s forced-air heating and cooling system.
 The obvious difference between these two categories is the area they process.
 Single-room air cleaners or purifiers are meant for handling a localized problem, such as cleaning the air in the baby’s room or removing cigarette smoke from the air in the den.
 Whole-house air cleaners filter or process all of the air circulated through a home.

 Beyond this distinction, single-room air cleaners fall into two categories: table-top and console—a difference that also has to do with the amount of air processed, or “capacity” of the appliance.
 The capacity of an air cleaner is measured by the amount of air it processes, measured in cubic feet per minute (CFM), and this rating should be listed on the box.

 For each 250 square feet of interior space, you’ll need a model that can clean about 100 CFM.
 Table-top models process about 175 CFM.
 Console models clean about 400 CFM.
 Whole-house systems filter about 1000 CFM.

 Whether the best air purifier for your home is a self-contained, portable model or a whole-house system depends on a number of factors.
 First, to even consider a whole-house system, your home must be served by a forced-air heating system.
 If it isn’t, you’ll need to opt for portable air cleaners.